County Line station (SEPTA Metro)

-County Line station is an interurban rapid transit station on the SEPTA Norristown High Speed Line (Route 100).
-The station is located on County Line Road near Matsonford Road in Radnor Township, Pennsylvania.
-Local, Hughes Park Express, and Norristown Express trains all stop at County Line.
+County Line station is an interurban rapid transit station on the SEPTA Metro M. The station is located on County Line Road near Matsonford Road in Radnor Township, Pennsylvania.
+All trains stop at the County Line.
 Trains running south of this station cross under the Keystone Corridor (Philadelphia to Harrisburg Main Line) that carries the Paoli/Thorndale Line as well as Amtrak's Pennsylvanian and Keystone Service trains.
 The station lies 8.6 mi from 69th Street Terminal.

-Station layout

 History

 The station was built as an infill station in the 1930s along the Lehigh Valley Transit Company line.
 The community raised $1,300 for the station's construction.

+Utilization

+County Line station holds the distinction of being the station on the M Line with the least ridership.
+In 2021, it averaged 14 riders per day.
+The land use around the station is almost entirely single family residential homes.